anishsatpati/-SoC-Project-NLPlay-with-Transformers-/README.md

 * Introduction to `GPT-2` and `T5`
 * Learning about methods to evaluate Text Generation Models
-* Implemented GPT-2 and T5 model for Text Generation on a custom made dataset and evaluated their preformance using `BLEU` scores
+* Implemented GPT-2 and T5 model for Text Generation on a custom made dataset and evaluated their performance using `BLEU` scores

 The `DATA_SOC` file contains the data used as input for the models.
 The models were tested on 3 different domains namely, Scientific Literature, Finance and Music/Entertainment, with 10 articles in each domain.
 The respective BLEU scores were